 Evans Family Law Group: Serving Williamson County, TX

-At the Evans Law Group, our divorce attorneys routinely serve clients in Williamson County, TX, just north of Austin.
+At the Evans Family Law Group, our divorce attorneys routinely serve clients in Williamson County, TX, just north of Austin.

 A good portion of our divorce, family law, and child custody practice is in Williamson County, including in the communities of Round Rock, Pflugerville, Cedar Park, Leander, Georgetown, and Hutto.
 Our family law attorneys routinely practice before the courts in Williamson County and are active members in good standing of the Williamson County Bar Association.

 As a result, our attorneys are familiar with the local rules, processes, and work to maintain good relationships with the courts and the staff there in order to best assist our divorce and family law clientele who are from Williamson County.